Skip to main content

 These heterogeneous imaginaries of popular culture shape the knowledge and expectations that audiences bring with them when visiting museums, defying historical facts and scientific evidence, and producing alternative epistemologies.
 It also works the other way around: oftentimes, contemporary exhibition design is inspired by the themes and aesthetics of popular culture.

 POP-IMAGINE’s objective is to investigate the role that popular culture imaginaries play in shaping the modern museum, focusing both on processes of museum-making and museum-experiencing.
 It is our goal to develop theory and methods that can be used across different museal contexts.
-Our point of departure is an applied empirical investigation of the (trans)mediated contexts around two exhibitions at Nationalmuseet (The National Museum of Denmark) with strong connection to popular culture imaginaries: Vølven and Ancient Egypt: The Realm of Osiris.
+Our point of departure is an applied empirical investigation of the (trans)mediated contexts around two exhibitions at Nationalmuseet (The National Museum of Denmark) with strong connection to popular culture imaginaries: Vølvens Varsel and Ancient Egypt in The Department of Classical and Near Eastern Antiquities.

 This project is a collaboration between The National Museum of Denmark and the University of Southern Denmark.
 It is sponsered by Augustinus fonden.